 Crowdfunding sites allow you to post about your business publicly to solicit support from online contributors.

 These funding platforms vary, with some relying on the goodwill of your audience to persuade them to contribute.
 Others offer contributors equity or function as peer-to-peer lending networks.

 To run a successful crowdfunding campaign, you’ll want to compare sites to find the right platform for your business.
 You’ll then need a compelling story and persuasive pitch that makes your audience want to help you.
 A video can often help make your pitch more emotionally engaging.

 Startup Business Loans: Bad Credit

 While it’s easier to get a business loan if you have good credit, you may still be able to qualify for a loan with a lower credit rating.
 In some cases, you can even avoid a credit check entirely by applying for startup business loans using an employer identification number (EIN).
-You will sometimes find this type of loan offered as startup business loans for bad credit guaranteed.

 If you have customers who owe you money, you may be able to obtain financing through invoice factoring.
 This is an arrangement where you sell a financial provider your unpaid invoices at a discount in exchange for a lump sum.
 They get repaid when they collect from your customers.